National Institute for Social Security (Italy): Funding system

 INPS gives pensions and other social security services with taxes derived for about the 70% from mandatory contributions for obligatory insurances and for the remaining 30% through direct transfers by the State.

 Administration

 Vittorio Conti had been president of INPS since 1º February 2014 as commissioner after the resignation of Antonio Mastrapasqua.
 On 1º October 2014, Tiziano Treu became president as extraordinary commissioner.
 On 24 December 2014, former Prime Minister Matteo Renzi announced the nominee of the economist Tito Boeri as new president of INPS.

-During the Council of Ministers of 21 May 2019, Pasquale Tridico has been chosen as the president of INPS.
+During the Council of Ministers of 21 May 2019, Pasquale Tridico was chosen as the president of INPS.

 Name in minority languages of Italy

 In the Italian regions where there is bilingualism, the name and abbreviation of INPS are translated: